coders-school/good-practices/module1/03_principles.en.md

 You won't need this.
 We don't write code in advance, thinking it will come in handy soon.
 In this way, we generate dead code that is never and probably will not be used.
 <!-- .element: class="fragment fade-in" -->

-If in the future a given functionality is needed, another person will probably implement it (even you will forget that you have already written something after a month) and will write it again.
+If in the future when a given functionality will be needed, another person will probably implement it (even you will forget that you have already written something after a month and will write it again).
 <!-- .element: class="fragment fade-in" -->

 ### Pros